Committees

 Chair: Chris Verral (csverral@gmail.com)

-Wildlife and Ecological Impact Committee
+Wildfire and Ecological Impact Committee

 The mandate of the Wildlife and Ecological Impact Committee is primarily three-fold: i) track the progress of the current Wildfire Permit, ii) compile data of wildfire related programs, present findings and disseminate key points, and iii) with the ultimate goal of preparing guidance documents for reference (for Industry, Regulators, Consultants, Academics and Communities) in advance of future ecological impacts.